thoughtspot/thoughtspot.github.io/_admin/data-security/row-level-security.md

 tags: [bestpractices,groups,performance,SysAdmin]
 keywords: tbd
 last_updated: tbd
-summary: "Use rule-based RLS to a group's access to data.
+summary: "Use rule-based RLS to restrict a group's access to data.
 Users see only accessible row data."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Row level security works at the group level and applies to tables.
+Row level security works at the group level and is configured on tables.
 A table's RLS rules also apply to any objects with data from that table.
 So, searches, answers, worksheets, and pinboards that rely on a table's data fall under RLS rules.

-You cannot set RLS rules on worksheets, but administrators can disable existing rules on individual worksheets.
-In this case, users with access to the worksheet can see all its data.
+You cannot set RLS rules on worksheets, only on tables.
+However, administrators can disable RLS on worksheets that are derived from tables with RLS rules.
+Once RLS rules are disabled, users with access to the worksheet can see all its data.

 ## Privileges that allow users to set, or be exempt from, RLS